acgetchell/mundus-atrox/src/journals/nineteenth.md

 2. *Wulrif* forks his Witch Bolt and kills the injured fin, also hitting a second one.
 Then he jumps off the raft and turns into a Giant Shark.
 3. I take a Vow of Enmity, cast Wrathful Smite, and swing at the fin closest to me, doing a total of 35 HP damage.
 It is also frightened of me.
 4. *Steve* tries not to look like a Halfling snack.
-5. *Viker* teleports back onto the raft and uses Call Lightning on another Giant Shark.
+5. *Viker* Teleports back onto the raft and uses Call Lightning on another Giant Shark.
 6. *Benjamin* finds their weaknesses are nonexistent.
 They are not resistant or immune to anything either.
 They are Beasts.
 7. *Actias* uses Thunder Step to transport out of the water and back onto the raft.
 8. *Tysnera* is prone and casts Banishment on 2 of the sharks who haven’t been damaged.
 She succeeds!